Thank You Letter for a Gift: Notes, Cards and Messages

 Dear [Name],

 Thank you so much for the [Gift].
-It was such a thoughtful birthday surprise, and I really appreciated the care you put into choosing it.
+It was a thoughtful birthday surprise, and I appreciate the care you put into choosing it.

-I have already [used it / placed it in my home / started enjoying it / made plans for it], and it reminded me of you right away.
-That is what made the gift feel so personal.
+I’ve already [used it / placed it in my home / started enjoying it / made plans for it], and it reminded me of you right away.
+That’s what made your gift feel so personal.

 Thank you for thinking of me and for adding something so kind to my birthday.
-I felt very lucky to be remembered in that way.
+It meant a lot to be remembered in that way.

 With warm thanks,